 Then go through this exhaustive list of things to do in Delhi.
 Witness the extravagant Qutub Minar and go back in the Mughal Era.
 Click pictures at India Gate, Rajpath and Red Fort.
 Go for some street shopping and street food at Chandni Chowk, which is the heart and soul of Delhi.
 Other major attractions also include Jantar Mantar, Lodi Gardens, Raj Ghat, Old Fort and Lakshmi Narayan Temple.

 While Delhi has plenty of attractions, enough to keep the elder ones entertained, it also provides some nice indulgence (good ones) for youngsters.
-There is no dearth of fun things to do in Delhi for teenagers.
 You can walk around the various museums, learning and exploring its history and culture like Kiran Nadar Museum of Art with contemporary art pieces, Gandhi Smriti- a museum celebrating Gandhi's life, International Doll's Museum and National Museum or go around sightseeing the various monuments like Jantar Mantar, India gate and Purana Quila.
-The city is also home to various religious building such as The Lotus Temple (Bahá'í House of Worship), Chattarpur Mandir, Sacred Heart Cathedral, and Humayun's Tomb.
+The city is also home to various religious building such as The Lotus Temple, Chattarpur Mandir, Sacred Heart Cathedral, and Humayun's Tomb.
 If you are tired of all the historical detours, hold on! there is more to come.
 Have a backpacking trip through the bustling streets of Delhi and witness its culture is a very up close and personal way.
 Interact with the folks, taste the street food, take in the views of the surrounding.
 The place tends to overwhelm you, none the less you will find yourself looking for more fun places in Delhi.
 If you are an Apple Inc. fan, you would want to visit the ISKCON Hare Krishna Temple which had once been a temporary abode of Steve Jobs.

 People coming here with families will find a lot of things to do as well.
 Take your kids to the popular Jantar Mantar and let them peek into this massive triangular sundial that once used to tell people about the time.
 After that, take them for a little picnic session in Lodhi Garden- one of the popular city parks.
 Introduce them to the cultural depth of India at the various religious places like Kalkaji Mandir Hindu Temple in Delhi, Jama Masjid, Akshardham Temple, and Gurdwara Bangla Sahib.
 A trip to Delhi will be incomplete for your kids without including the Delhi Zoological Park.